Get to Know

 When not at the office or at the gym lifting weights or doing some kind of exercise, he's reading, dancing, and trying to extricate himself from the addictive tendrils of the internet.

-NASM Corrective Exercise Specialist, ACE Orthopedic Exercise Specialist, Egoscue Certified Posture Alignment Specialist, Graduate of the Dr. Ida Rolf Institute
+NASM Corrective Exercise Specialist, ACE Orthopedic Exercise Specialist, Graduate of Egoscue University Posture Alignment Specialist Program, Graduate of the Dr. Ida Rolf Institute

 Josh believes that quality movement patterns and strength lead to higher quality of life.
 As a personal trainer, he has helped everyone from soccer moms, managers, and casual athletes get stronger, reclaim proper movement and posture, and become more confident in every day life.